Skip to content

 None

 SSL is handled entirely inside TCPConnection.
 The handshake runs transparently after the TCP connection is established, and _on_connected (client) or _on_started (server) fires only after the handshake completes.
-If the handshake fails, clients get _on_connection_failure and servers get _on_start_failure.
+If the handshake fails, clients get _on_connection_failure (with ConnectionFailedSSL) and servers get _on_start_failure (with StartFailedSSL).
 The rest of the application code (sending, receiving, closing) is identical to the non-SSL case.

 TLS Upgrade (STARTTLS)